pajagtap/docker-basics/README.md

 # docker-basics
-Sample orchestration of docker implementations
+- Sample orchestration of docker implementations

+(Pre-requisite: understanding of basics of docker-compose)